 While all businesses must adapt to their political, social and economic context and operate within regulatory and institutional constraints, green and circular economy businesses often face additional challenges such as establishing a secure foothold in the market, staying competitive with other businesses that do not internalize the costs of environmental and social responsibility, limited opportunities for building capacity on sustainable business practices, and access to financing.

 Enhancing the enabling environment for green and circular businesses in the Mediterranean

-As a starting point for the stakeholder consultations, SCP/RAC will develop a set of preliminary regional measures.
-These will be informed by the knowledge assets generated in the first phase of SwitchMed (available at the SwitchMed e-library), including findings and recommendations from National Policy Briefs, lessons from the national events and consultations conducted (e.g., Synergy Workshops, Switchers Meet Investors,…), and by the priorities of the National Action Plans for SCP.
-The preliminary measures will also be based on the results of two key SCP/RAC studies in progress: a baseline assessment on enabling environments for green and circular economy businesses in the Mediterranean; and a survey of best practices from around the world on policy measures that foster the creation and development of these businesses.
+As a starting point for the stakeholder consultations, MedWaves has developed a set of preliminary regional policy recommendations.
+These are informed by the knowledge assets generated in the first phase of SwitchMed (available at the SwitchMed e-library), including lessons from the national events and consultations conducted (e.g. Synergy Workshops, Switchers Meet Investors,…), and by the priorities of the National Action Plans for SCP.
+The preliminary measures are also based on the results of two key MedWaves studies: a baseline assessment on enabling environments for green and circular economy businesses in the Mediterranean; and a selection of best practices from around the world on policy measures that foster the creation and development of these businesses.

 As a complement to these measures, MedWaves also articulated criteria for the definition of green and circular businesses in the Mediterranean, to build a common understanding of the attributes that distinguish these businesses from traditional enterprises.